OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/05-reading-push-button.md

 <!-- // TODO: photo -->

 If your circuit matches, go ahead and turn the Omega2 on!

-// TODO: if connecting an LED to the output given at the ganssle website with the 50k and 5k resistors, the LED will have 60 microamps of current at 3.3V! maybe we should change the debouncer to non-inverting (swap R1 and switch positions)

 #### What to Expect